 NEEA has strong relationships with trade associations across manufacturers and distribution channels, and can leverage the existing Distributor Platform infrastructure (see Midstream Channel Platform section), relationships and experience

-NEEA’s relationships with distributors and access to aggregated distributor sales data provide unique market-level insights, and inform standards development.
+NEEA’s relationships with distributors and access to aggregated distributor sales data provide unique market-level insights and inform standards development.

 Motor-driven products are sold in high volume in the Northwest each year.
 Yet, only a fraction of these transactions are for the most efficient products.
 Focusing upstream and midstream to influence the sales of pumps, fans and other motor-driven products is a cost-effective way for the region to capture this opportunity.